The Corporate Governance Review: Ireland

 Among the provisions of note are the right for companies to be able to identify their shareholders, the transmission of information between companies and shareholders, and provisions concerning remuneration policies of directors.
 These new provisions substantially reflect current practice in the Irish market, which has been developed as a result of Irish listed companies that are also listed on the London Stock Exchange opting to comply with the position in the United Kingdom on a number of these issues.

 Equality of voting rights

 Rights accrue only to those persons who are registered in the register of members of the company and not to beneficial holders.
-There is some suggestion that in future direct and indirect holders of shares may be given equal rights, but this has yet to materialise in Ireland.
+There is some suggestion that direct and indirect holders of shares may be given equal rights in the future, but this has yet to materialise.

 Other rights of shareholders

 Shareholders in Irish companies enjoy all the usual rights associated with membership of a company, for example the right to receive copies of financial information, pre-emption rights and the right to wind up the company.

 Shareholders of some Irish listed companies also enjoy certain additional and enhanced rights.
 For example, under the Companies Act, a general meeting can be called by members representing only 5 per cent of the voting capital of a company listed on Euronext Dublin (10 per cent for companies listed on the smaller Euronext Growth).
 In addition, members holding 3 per cent of the issued capital of a company listed on Euronext Dublin, representing at least 3 per cent of its total voting rights, have the new right to put items on the agenda and table draft resolutions to be adopted at AGMs.
 Listed companies are allowed to offer members participation in and voting at general meetings by electronic means (although there is likely to be debate about exactly what this means) and will also be allowed to offer the possibility of voting by correspondence in advance.
 However, neither of the latter provisions is mandatory, and companies are merely permitted to provide these facilities.

 Decisions reserved to shareholders